kettanaito/react-advanced-form/docs/ISSUE_TEMPLATE.md

 What the issue or feature is about?

 ## Why
-Why do you think the issue occurs, or why the feature you suggest is worthy?
+Why do you think the issue occurs? / Why the feature you suggest is worthy?

 ## How
-How to reproduce the issue?

-How do you see the implementation of the feature?
+How to reproduce the issue? / How do you see the implementation of the feature?

 ## Keynotes
 Additional information on the matter.